Event Search Attributes

 If you supply this as an argument, the returned data will be in an array, not an object (only useful wen using PHP, not shortcodes)

 If you are displaying lists (e.g. listing events), you can supply the header html and placeholders here.
-Default Value: The relevant default format will be taken from the settings page.
+Default Value: If the format attribute is not provided, the relevant default format will be taken from the settings page.

 If you are displaying some information with the shortcode or function (e.g. listing events), you can supply the html and placeholders here.
+When providing a custom format value, format_header and format_footer will be blank if not also provided.
 Default Value: The relevant default format will be taken from the settings page.

 If you are displaying lists (e.g. listing events), you can supply the footer html and placeholders here.
-Default Value: The relevant default format will be taken from the settings page.
+Default Value: If the format attribute is not provided, the relevant default format will be taken from the settings page.

 Limits the amount of values returned to this number.
 Default Value: 0 (no limit)

 For example, if you have ten results, if you set this to 5, only the last 5 results will be returned.
-Useful for pagination.
+A limit higher than 0 is required for offsets to work.

 Indicates the alphabeitcal/numerical order of the lists.
 Choose between ASC (ascending) and DESC (descending).
 Default Value: ASC

 Choose what fields to order your results by.
-You can supply a single field or multiple comma-seperated fields (e.g. "event_start_date,event_name").
+You can supply a single field or multiple comma-separated fields (e.g. "event_start_date,event_name").

 When using a function or shortcode that outputs items (e.g. [events_list] for events, [locations_list] for locations), if the number of items supercede the limit of items to show, setting this to 1 will show page links under the list.